 02 of 07

-An electric range will need a dedicated 240/250-volt, 50-amp circuit.
+An electric range generally needs a dedicated 240/250-volt, 50-amp circuit.
 That means that you'll need to install a 6/3 NM cable (or #6 THHN wire in a conduit) to feed the range.
-If it's a gas range, however, it will only require only a 120/125-volt receptacle to feed the range.
+If it's a gas range, however, it will only require only a 120/125-volt receptacle to power the range controls and vent hood.

 03 of 07

-Some electricians will wire a kitchen, so the dishwasher and garbage disposal are powered by the same circuit, but if this is done, it should be a 20-amp circuit and care must be taken to make sure the total amperage of both appliances does not exceed 80 percent of the circuit amperage rating.
+Some electricians will wire a kitchen so the dishwasher and garbage disposal are powered by the same circuit, but if this is done, it must be a 20-amp circuit and care must be taken to make sure the total amperage of both appliances does not exceed 80 percent of the circuit amperage rating.
 Check with local code authorities to see if this is allowed.

 04 of 07

 Garbage Disposal Circuit

 Garbage disposals do the dirty work of cleaning up the messes after meals.
 When loaded down with garbage, they use a good bit of amperage as they grind up the refuse.
 A dedicated 15-amp circuit is required, fed by a 14/2 NM cable with a ground.
 You may also elect to feed the disposer with a 20-amp circuit, using 12/2 NM wire with a ground.
 This is often done when the local Code allows the disposal to share a circuit with the dishwasher.
 You should always check with your local building inspector to see if this is allowed in your locale.